 One might also note the effect of the “er” sounds in the last of these lines and the way the hard consonants that close the word “salt” and the first syllable of “actual” sound out against the more open sounds that close most of the words (“magic” is the other word in these lines where the final consonant brings the sound to a hard stop) and add a dramatic and auditory emphasis to the phrase “the salt, the actual” that matches its conceptual emphasis in the poem.

 The enriched sound and rhythm of the speaking voice in “Credo” has several functions.
 It marks the piece as “poetic,” as artful, as more than ordinary speaking.
-Yet it also intensifies our sense that we are hearing a voice, an other who is situated in time and addressing us.
+Yet it also intensifies our sense that we are hearing a voice, situated in time and addressing us.
 This gives the page a certain (albeit illusory) transitivity.
-In the imagist lyric as Pound theorized it, the poet constructs (writes) the poem on the page, and the written page becomes the poem.
-The page might be said to function reflexively: the poet interacts with the poem on the page, and the reader in turn re-enacts this interaction with the page.
-In “In a Station of the Metro” and “The Red Wheelbarrow” we can infer a poet as maker (writer) who stands on the other side of the page, but we are not asked to imagine interacting directly with this figure.
+In the imagist lyric as Pound theorized it, the poet composes (writes) the poem onto the page, and the written page becomes the poem.
+The page might be said to function reflexively: the poet interacts with the page in fashioning an aesthetic object; the reader in turn re-enacts this interaction with the page by regarding the aesthetic object in the proper way (much as one might regard a painting).
+In “In a Station of the Metro” and “The Red Wheelbarrow” we infer the poet as maker (writer) as having once stood, as it were, on the other side of the page, but we are not asked to imagine interacting directly with this figure.
 Indeed, the textual dynamic, what might be termed the textual rhetoric (along with the various critical essays and manifestos Pound offered) make it clear that we are not to imagine ourselves interacting, as if in dialogue, through the poem to the poet.
 To do so would be to erase a key element in what was, for Pound, Modernism’s modernity and its break with nineteenth century poetics.
-As readers we are, of course, to engage the poem, but our interaction is to be with the written object inscribed on and stored on the surface of the page—the constructed (i.e. meticulously composed) aesthetic object.
+As readers we necessarily engage the poem, but our interaction is to be with the written object inscribed on and stored on the surface of the page—the constructed (i.e. meticulously composed) aesthetic object.
 As Modernist readers of the Modernist poem/object (later so aptly evoked through Cleanth Brooks’s image of the poem as “well wrought urn”) we engage the poem through its written gestures, the visual elements these project, and their functional interaction (that “equation” that Pound imagines as transforming the raw material of actual perception and emotional response into the aesthetic moment).
 In “Credo,” though, the way the writing is cast as speech asks us to hear a voice that speaks not only from the page but as if through it.
 The one approach casts the page as a space for organizing writing; the other treats it as a space for enacting voice.
 The one approach brings the reader to a seemingly direct apprehension of, and participation in, the poem’s aesthetic energy (its equation); the other approach depends on the reader’s ability to empathize with the figure who speaks as if across and through (though actually from) the page and poem.

-In the case of “Credo” it is the reader’s ability to empathize with, and reflect on, the speaker’s affirmation of the “heart breaking beauty” of the natural world—even as the speaker implicitly acknowledges that this acceptance of nature as other also confronts one with a sense of one’s own mortality—that gives the poem much of its energy and pushes the reader toward experiencing this same mix of affirmation and loss.
+In the case of “Credo” it is the reader’s ability to empathize with the speaker’s affirmation of the “heart breaking beauty” of the natural world—even as the speaker implicitly acknowledges that this acceptance of nature as other also confronts one with a sense of one’s own mortality—that gives the poem its energy and pushes the reader to experience this same mix of affirmation and loss.
 The poem looks beyond the social realm of speaking and listening but does so by harnessing the empathy of the social act of speaking and listening.
 One could, of course, see “Credo” as simply a chattier (and thus lesser) version of “To a Solitary Disciple,” where an “I” also presents the material of the poem, and the poem offers a heightened awareness of beauty, but in Williams’ poem the speaker is not dramatically specific nor dramatically active to the same degree or in the same way as the speaker in “Credo.”
 In “To a Solitary Disciple” the speaker is a device used to focus our attention on the written equation that the interplay of the visual elements embodies and that the reader can apprehend (“grasp”) through the right kind of looking at the poem and its writing.
 If we reach the perceptual and imaginative breakthrough that the poem sets up, the speaker simply drops from the picture (much as a catalytic agent drops out of a chemical reaction).
 In “Credo,” though, the figure of the speaker experiences the dilemma of the poem as if directly, speaks from this dramatic participation to the “you” of the reader, and remains engaged throughout the poem.
 The speaker is, in fact, doubly engaged—with the terms of the experiential dilemma and with the reader as the addressed other, and the speaker remains an active mediation between the reader and the terms of the poem—and actually, the speaker is most present at the end, when the speaker and reader both recognize and share their mutual yet distinct isolations in a redemptive nature in a moment of intensified awareness that derives from the poem but moves beyond it.
-Both “To a Solitary Disciple” and “Credo” necessarily involve mediation, but it might be said that in the former the writing itself is the mediation and through it we engage and experience the equation of the poem, while in “Credo,” the figure of the speaker is the mediation and through the speaker we experience something beyond the poem.

 Josef Vachek’s seminal 1959 essay, “Two Chapters on Written English,” is collected in Selected Writings in English and General Linguistics (Prague : Academia, 1976), 408-41.
 Vachek later updated and extended his discussion of these matters in Written Language: General Problems and Problems of English (The Hague, Mouton, 1973).